jamessimone/apex-rollup/README.md

 // if you are actually using this from WITHIN a trigger, the second argument should
 // ALWAYS be the "Trigger.operationType" static variable global static void runFromApex(List<SObject> calcItems, TriggerOperation rollupContext)

+// for more info on how this method differs from the one above it, check out the "Parent Level Merges" section!
+// for anything OTHER than merge situations or rollups starting from Task, Event, or User, use of this method
+// is an anti-pattern
+global static Rollup runFromApex(List<Rollup__mdt> rollupMetadata, Evaluator eval, List<SObject> calcItems, Map<Id, SObject> oldCalcItems)

 // imperatively from Apex with arguments taking the place of values previously supplied by CMDT
 // can be used in conjunction with "batch" to group rollup operations (as seen in the example preceding this section)